-(B) Labeled with a water-resistant label with the child's name and the date and time the milk was expressed;

-(D) Delivered in a single use plastic bag sold for this purpose and placed in a freezer with a separate door from the refrigerator door when it's frozen and will be defrosted in the refrigerator and then heated briefly in bottle warmer or under warm running water so the temperature does not exceed 98.6 degrees F;

-(F) Fed to a breastfed infant, infant formula will not be fed without the mother's written permission to do so.

-(iii) Bottle propping shall not be permitted.
+- (ii) Expressed human milk must be: - (A) In a clean sanitary BPA-free bottle with a nipple; - (B) Labeled with a water-resistant label with the child's name and the date and time the milk was expressed; - (C) Refrigerated immediately upon arrival at the facility; - (D) Delivered in a single use plastic bag sold for this purpose and placed in a freezer with a separate door from the refrigerator door when it's frozen and will be defrosted in the refrigerator and then heated briefly in bottle warmer or under warm running water so the temperature does not exceed 98.6 degrees F; - (E) Not be fed to an infant who's mother didn't express it; and - (F) Fed to a breastfed infant, infant formula will not be fed without the mother's written permission to do so. - (iii) Bottle propping shall not be permitted.
 Infants shall receive individual direct care during feeding.
-Bottles shall not be left with a sleeping child.

-(iv) An individualized diet and feeding schedule for infants shall be provided according to a written plan submitted by the parents or by the child's physician with the knowledge and consent of the parent.
-Any changes in an infant's diet and feeding schedule shall be posted in an area clearly visible to the staff.

-(v) Infants shall be fed on demand unless the parent provides written instructions otherwise.

-(vi) All infant feedings must be documented and available to the parent.
+Bottles shall not be left with a sleeping child. - (iv) An individualized diet and feeding schedule for infants shall be provided according to a written plan submitted by the parents or by the child's physician with the knowledge and consent of the parent.
+Any changes in an infant's diet and feeding schedule shall be posted in an area clearly visible to the staff. - (v) Infants shall be fed on demand unless the parent provides written instructions otherwise. - (vi) All infant feedings must be documented and available to the parent.